apache/dolphinscheduler/docs/docs/en/guide/installation/kubernetes.md

 which will significantly save the resources.

 Worker autoscaling feature is compatible with `postgresql` and `mysql` shipped with `DolphinScheduler official helm chart`.
-If you use external database, worker autoscaling feature only supports external `mysql` databases.
+If you use external database, worker autoscaling feature only supports external `mysql` and `postgresql` databases.

+If you need to change the value of worker `WORKER_EXEC_THREADS` when using autoscaling feature, please change `worker.env.WORKER_EXEC_THREADS` in `values.yaml` instead of through `configmap`.

 ## Configuration